 As you can see, for every company besides Gusto, there is large range of prices your business could pay.
 This range takes into account the initial discounts that the other services offer for signing up (which would only apply to your first year of service).
 Also ADP and Paychex both offer a lower monthly rate for small businesses who only need to run payroll once per month.
 But most businesses need to run payroll bi-weekly or weekly, so monthly payroll would not be an option.
 And even if your business usually runs payroll monthly, there are always situations that come up (such as bonus, correction and termination payrolls) that would necessitate running additional payrolls.
 And in these situations, ADP and Paychex will charge you for each additional payroll you run.

 Even if you choose the cheapest possible service offered by the other payroll providers (including the sign-up incentive for the first year of service and limiting payroll to once per month) Gusto still saves you money.

 Are you ready to get started with Gusto?
-Use this link for a FREE month trial.
+Use this link to get a FREE $100..

 “But wait,” you might ask, “Wouldn’t I save money if my bookkeeper or accountant processed my payroll for me?”

 Not really.
 Some payroll providers used to offer deeply discounted subscription rates to accountants and bookkeepers (if they had a large number of accounts with the company).
 Prior to 2015, I used to process payroll for most of my clients, and I would pass these discounts along to them.
 But around 2015, the company I was using increased its accountant subscription price over 400%.
 I checked around and found out that other companies were doing the same thing (so they could charge business owners more to sign up directly).
 So at this point, I began recommending that my clients move to Gusto, since that was a much better and more economical option for everyone involved.

 INTERFACE, EASE OF USE & EASE OF SETUP